SalesConnection/Caction-Support/docs/User_Types_Default_Access.md

 <br>
 <br>

-## What is the difference between Default, Allow Access and Block Access on System Access Settings?
+## What is the difference between Default, Allow Access and Block Access on System Access Settings? <br>
 <br>

 |    Default    | Based on system’s default settings for diff account types: Admin - Can create anything , Subadmin - Can create items under their department/teams, Staff - Cannot create C/P/J/DF |